-School begins at 8:00 am for children in the Mixed-Age Kindergarten through Grade 12.
-The Sweet Peas program begins at 8:30 am.
+School begins at 8:00 am for children in Mixed-Age Kindergarten through Grade 12.
 The Nursery program begins at 9:00 am.

 The Early Childhood half-day programs dismiss at 12:00 pm and the full-day program dismisses at 3:00 pm.
 For students in Grades 1-12 the school day ends at 3:20 pm.
-Students who do not take the bus must be picked up by a parent or guardian, unless another individual has been designated, in writing, by the parents.
-The Family Contact Form, which parents are asked to update annually, includes information about other authorized adults who may pick up a child from School.
+Students who do not take the bus must be picked up within 10 minutes of dismissal or they will be placed in the Afternoon Care Program.
+Families who designate a non-family member to pick up must do so in writing or by updating the Blackbaud profile.
+The Family Contact Form, which families are asked to update annually, includes information about other authorized adults who may pick up a child from School.
 These individuals may be asked to provide identification before a student is released to their care.

 Students must be supervised at all times when in the School building or on the grounds.
-After 3:30pm, remaining students automatically join the Afternoon Care Program until a parent or other designated individual arrives to sign them out.
+After 3:30pm, remaining students automatically join the Afternoon Care Program until a family adult or other designated individual arrives to sign them out.
 Families will be charged accordingly.

-During the School day, all visitors to our building - including parents - must enter the School at the Main Entrance and sign in with the front desk.
+During the School day, all visitors to our building - including families - must enter the School at the Main Entrance and sign in at the front desk.
 Individuals must provide identification.

 Students in EC through Grade 8 will not be dismissed to the care of any third-party Car Service including UBER or LYFT.
-Students in grades 9-12 will need written consent via email from a Parent or Guardian sent to the Main Office and the High School Office.
+Students in grades 9-12 will need written consent via email from a family adult sent to the Main Office and/or High School Office.